Note 7 owners: What you should do now

 In South Korea

-In South Korea, Samsung will begin exchanging Note 7 phones for other Samsung products, or a refund, on Thursday.
+Samsung will begin exchanging Note 7 phones for other Samsung products, or a refund, on Thursday.
 The exchange program will run until Dec.
 31.

-If you choose to swap their Note 7s for a different Samsung smartphone, you will also be given mobile vouchers worth 30,000 Korean won ($27).
+If you choose to swap your Note 7 for a different Samsung smartphone, you will also be given mobile vouchers worth 30,000 Korean won ($27).

 In the U.K.

-In the U.K., Samsung's website has yet to be updated.
+Samsung's website has yet to be updated.
 It is still directing owners to an exchange program offering replacement Galaxy Note 7s.

 One Samsung store in London even had a Note 7 device on display, and charging, hours after the company warned owners to turn them off.